symfony/symfony-docs/contributing/code/bc.rst

 As of Symfony 2.3, we promise you backwards compatibility for all further 2.x releases.
 Ensuring smooth upgrades of your projects is our first priority.
 However, backwards compatibility comes in many different flavors.
-This page lists which code changes are covered by our promise and to what degree.

-If you are contributing to Symfony, make sure that your code changes comply to the rules listed below.
+This page has two different target audiences: If you are using Symfony, it will tell you how to make sure that you will be able to upgrade smoothly to all future 2.x versions.
+If you are contributing, this page will tell you the rules you need to follow to ensure smooth upgrades for our users.

 .. note::